Ayalon-Canada Park near Latrun has hiking tracks, cycling trails, places for a picnic, viewpoints, and ruins from various periods.

 Note: the water in this spring is not clean, and entering the water is prohibited.

 As you can guess, the name was given because of the date palms growing here.
 Here are they:

 In the photo above, you can see the date palm spring in the background.

 Date Palm Spring

 Also known as Ein Nini, it is a spring that flows from an opening whose walls are tiled with stones.
 It flows all year.
 The opening is part of an ancient irrigation system, apparently from the Byzantine period.
 These days the spring water flows in a short aqueduct used to conduct the water to a storage pool.
 Below the spring is a park that KKL-JNF developed with spacious lawns and picnic tables, and it has become a favorite spot for visitors.

-By the date palm spring, you can find panels explaining the name of the park.
-Ayalon-Canada Park is named after Ayalon valley and the community of Toronto (Canada), who donated money to the renewal and development of this park.
+You can find panels explaining the park’s name by the date palm spring.
+Ayalon-Canada Park is named after Ayalon Valley and the Toronto (Canada) community, who donated money to renew and develop this park.

 Water Aqueduct Trail

 Date palm spring is the starting or the ending point of the water aqueduct trail.
 Thus let’s hike along this trail now.